julien-arino/3MC-course-epidemiological-modelling/SLIDES_MD/2022_04_3MC_EpiModelling_L02_BasicMathEpi.md

 # Li, Muldowney and PvdD

-Li, Muldowney and van den Driessche study an SLIRS with incidence
+Li, Muldowney and van den Driessche study an SEIRS with incidence
 $$
 f(S,I,N)=\beta g(I)S
 $$
 wheere $g$ is s.t. $g(0)=0$, $g(I)>0$ for $I\in(0,1]$ and $g\in
 C^1(0,1]$

-They normalise the total population, so $S+L+I+R=1$.
+They normalise the total population, so $S+E+I+R=1$.
 They make an additional hypothesis about $g$:

 - **(H)** $c=\lim_{I\to 0^+} \frac{g(I)}{I}\leq +\infty$; when $0<c<+\infty$, $g(I)\leq cI$ for sufficiently small $I$